andreaciccarone/MA-Columbia-Math-Camp-2023/index.md

 # Columbia MA Math Camp 2022
-Welcome !
-This page hosts the course material of the August 2022 Math Camp for Columbia's Economics Masters program.
+Welcome!
+This page hosts the course material of the August 2022 Math Camp for Columbia's Economics Master program.

 ## Table of Contents